kamlesh0928/machine-learning/README.md

 **For more detailed information on Linear Regression see the [Wikipedia article](https://en.wikipedia.org/wiki/Linear_regression).**

 ## Contributing
 Contributions are welcome!
-If you want to add more algorithms or improve existing implementations, please fork the repository and submit a pull request.
+If you want to improve existing implementations, please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 Please see the LICENSE file for more information.